 Ideally guar seed should be inoculated with guar-specific Rhizobium preferably one that has a sticker to adhere the inoculum to the seed for best results, although we have not had good success obtaining desired nodulation.
-Becker Underwood (St. Joseph, MO, 816.233.3446) manufactures guar specific seedbox inoculant, but supplies are short in 2004.
-West Texas Guar is also has non-specific inoculant, Vigro, produced by Sono Ag. in Plainview, that can be used for guar.
+Becker Underwood (Ames, IA, 800.232.5907) manufactures guar specific seedbox inoculant, but supplies are short in 2005.
+West Texas Guar also has carried non-specific inoculant, Vigro, produced by Sono Ag. in Plainview, that can be used for guar.
 Some growers have reported satisfactory nodulation with this product in 2003, and we hope that we can figure out how to get consistent results with the product.
 If you would like to try this product contact Jim Burnett, Sustainable Ag.
-Solutions, Brownfield.
+Solutions, Brownfield, 806.777.1615.
 Keep in mind that planting into hot, dry soils is not conducive to developing nodulation regardless of the product.